shamess/shamess.github.io/_posts/2023-01-04-this-week-in-learnings-1.markdown

   The model is from EE - "5G WiFi", QTAD52E.
 It's struggling with wifi at the moment and often has to been restarted.
 Oddly, restarting also sometimes increases the speed and qualitiy of the 5G connection too (which isn't how I assumed a 5G connection would work).

+* I started a TypeScript project with real mixed feelings about it.
+What type of object is passed into your React powered `onInput` callback?
+Who the heck knows.
+The best I could do was thank the devs that TS still compiles, even with failures, so I could console.log the event and figure out what it was.
+Now, I just avoid having to refer to `e.currentTarget.value` and just use React Refs instead.
+You also have to guess at the type that has in it, but it's a bit easier.

+  Coming from Elm, I was fairly disappointed in how unsafe you can write TypeScript code, even with strict mode on.

+  I'm really liking it now though.
+Given the posibility to start again, maybe I'd go with Elm though.